red gorges with a valley running through

 Drift loop

-You access this snorkel site from the Drift Loop car park, where you can read information and warnings about the drift snorkel.
-Walk along the beach towards the southern end, enter the water, and let the natural current take you over the reef.
-This fantastic snorkelling experience allows you to explore the stunning reef gardens just metres offshore while drifting along.
+Access this snorkel site from the Drift Loop car park.
+Before the beach, read the information and warnings about the drift snorkel.
+Walk to the southern end of the beach, enter the water, and let the natural current take you over the reef.
+The current lets you explore the stunning reef gardens offshore while drifting.
 You must exit the water well before the north point of the sandbar as currents here are very strong.

 We saw lots of colourful fish and coral, and there’s a chance to see turtles and squid.
 When you spot something interesting, duck dive to get a closer look.
-It’s difficult to swim back to the point of interest as you will be going against the current, but you may be able to kick against the drift to slow yourself down.
+It’s difficult to swim back to the point of interest as you will be going against the current.

 Tips for the Turquoise Bay Drift Snorkel